tanushgarg10/amazon-clone/README.md

-This is a Amazon Clone Website
+This is an Amazon Clone Website